msteenhagen/opera-ficta/fictionalworks.md

 # Conclusions

 I've argued that either we can't perform Briony's play, or Incapsulation is false.
 I've further shown how there is a clear reason to think that we can perform Briony's play, a reason rooted in the notation of such works.

+A keen reader will by now have realised that there is something quite similar happening in the other direction.
+Also the actual world is able to bleed into the world of the fiction.
+In fact this is of course pervasive.
+I have not considered this until now because I think it's helpful here to look at things one at a time.
+But it is a good question how these two points relate.
+Are they instances of the same possibility?
+And if not what makes them different?

 All this tells us something about the place of such abstract objects.
 They neither belong to the actual world, nor to any possible world, but they hover strangely over them, so to say.
 They are like balloons let up by individuals, able to drift across borders.